Sakura Laurel: 1994: three-year-old season

-4 years old (1995)
+1995: four-year-old season

 Sakura Laurel started the year by joining Nikkan Sports Sho Kimpai, a G3 races in Nakayama.
 From the start, while the frontrunners ran at a high pace, he chased the middle of the pack.
 He made a move from the outside at the third corner, absorbed the stalling leaders, and passed Offside Trap in second place at the final corner.
 He stretched out in the straight and pulled away from Offside Trap, finishing alone and two and a half lengths ahead of the rest.
 This was his third consecutive win and a first major title.

 He then ran in Meguro Kinen with a goal as preparation for Tenno Sho (Spring).
 On the race, he waited mostly in the middle and started his spurt at the beginning of the third corner.
 At the final corner, he was at the lead before being overtaken by Hagino Real King who ended up winning in a record time whereas Sakura Laurel finished in second, a neck behind.
 Futoshi Kojima who rode her in that race quoted, "I don't think my move was too early.
 But when I was going left, the way I changed positions was a little awkward".
 On April 23, He was moved to Ritto Training Centre for Tenno Sho Spring preparation.
 During those time, he suffered a fracture of third metacarpal bone on both of his front legs.
 His trainer, Sakai refused to give up on this horse even though the diagnosis was so bad and almost forcing Sakura Laurel to retire from racing.
 This injury subsided him for the whole remaining season as he recuperated.